telerik/ajax-docs/api/server/Telerik.Web.UI/ClientEvents.md

 ## Properties

+###  RequestFailed `String`

+Gets or sets the RequestFailed event that is fired when a request to the server is started.

 ###  Requesting `String`

 Gets or sets the requesting event that is fired when a request to the server is about to be sent.